Almond sustainability based in generations of orchard stewardship.

 We invest in regenerative practices by offering our farmers financial incentives for their efforts in sustainability.

-In 2020, we started offering more money for almonds that came from farms participating in a comprehensive almond sustainability program from the Almond Board of California.
-To obtain the highest incentive in our Orchard Stewardship Incentive Program, growers must also assess their carbon footprint and achieve Bee Friendly Farming Certification.
+In 2020, we started offering more money for almonds that come from farms participating in a comprehensive almond sustainability program from the Almond Board of California.
+To obtain the highest incentive in our program, growers must also assess their carbon footprint and achieve Bee Friendly Farming® Certification.

 - Blue Diamond Growers has more acres in a sustainability program than any other almond company.

-- By September 2020, more than 30% of Blue Diamond orchard acreage had joined the program.
+- By June 2022, 40% of Blue Diamond orchard acreage had joined the program.

-- Additionally, approximately 7.5% of all Blue Diamond Growers acreage is Bee Friendly Farming certified.
+- Additionally, 11% of all Blue Diamond Growers acreage is Bee Friendly Farming® certified.

 - Small, medium and large farms are all well represented in the Orchard Stewardship Incentive Program.